Zahhda/Number_puzzle-assignment/README.md

 ## License

-This project is provided as-is for educational and development purposes.
+This project is provided as-is for Assignment*.

-## Contact

-For questions or issues, please refer to the project repository or contact the development team.